amryasser25/amryasser25/README.md

 </h1>

-I’m an AI Engineer and a computer science undergraduate at Cairo University, with a passion for building intelligent systems that bridge the gap between human imagination and machine capabilities.
+I’m an Bsckend Engineer and a computer science undergraduate at Cairo University, with a passion for building intelligent systems that bridge the gap between human imagination and machine capabilities.

 I have worked on various projects, primarily focusing on computer vision and natural language processing (NLP).